+In India however, this pipeline doesn’t run straight.
+The country gets two-thirds of the world’s rough diamonds and then supplies more than 90 per cent of its polished diamonds.
 Despite producing and exporting most of the world’s polished diamonds, India sees them finding their way back.
 For instance, in the first seven months of 2017-18, India exported polished diamonds worth $14 billion but ended up importing polished diamonds worth over $ 5 billion.

 The Gem and Jewellery Export Promotion Council (GJEPC) however counters these figures and says that imports for the first nine months of FY 18 have come down compared to the same period in FY17: "The actual imports of cut and polished diamonds for this period stand at US$ 1,527.43 million, and represent a decline of 14.44% as compared to US$ 1,785.17 million for April-Nov 2016."

 Since 2014, India’s import of polished diamonds has been almost a 10th of the value of its polished diamond exports.
 Despite India having its own diamond bourse in Mumbai, traders and jewellers still seem to be importing polished diamonds rather than buying them locally.

 India even ends up exporting rough diamonds to the world while producing virtually none of it.
 The Bharat Diamond Bourse in Mumbai accounted for more than half of India’s re-export of rough diamonds, at Rs 72 billion.
 More than 19 million carats of rough diamonds in 1,369 parcels were exported through the bourse’s PCCCC.

+How the obfuscation of a relatively straightforward diamond pipeline to and from India abets money laundering and tax evasion was revealed in a 2013 report by the Paris based Financial Action Task Force (FATF) on money laundering.
 India’s financial intelligence units had furnished information to FATF on some diamond traders whose activities were found to be suspicious.